 You may enter the Associate in Science in Computer Information Technology on-campus or online program during any semester.
 A full-time student enrolled in 12 semester hour credits per term, or typically three courses, can complete this program in approximately two years.

 In the UPOWER™ program, you may begin six months of unlimited course access on the first day of any month.
 You will be required to complete a minimum of 12 credits during you’re the six months.
 However there is no limit on the number of credits you may earn during the period

-Click on the Catalog to view the Associate in Science in
+View the Associate in Science in Computer Information Technology

 How is Hodges University’s Associate in Science in Computer Information Technology Program Different?